Home » Finger Foods » Deviled Eggs » Deviled Eggs With Bacon

 Pro Tip – try serving your crumbled bacon bits on the side of the dish rather than topping them yourself, so that the bacon can be stored separately from the leftover eggs.

-This will ensure that the salty bacon can be reheated again and doesn’t lose any of its crispiness when serving a second time.
+This way you can reheat the bacon again and it won’t lose any of its crispiness when serving a second time.

 close up of deviled egg with crispy bacon